Classic & Luxury itinerary day-by-day

 Lymington to Burley

 Much of the route today follows an old railway line as you pedal along embankments and steam through bridge holes.
 There are fresh forest tracks to discover and we hope some wonderful encounters with wildlife.
-Enjoy the old station cafes and this unique landscape as you return to Burley with a rich variety of memories.
+Enjoy the old station cafes and this unique landscape as you return to Burley for a final night, with a rich variety of memories.

 13 or 18 miles (21 or 29 km)